Azure/blackbelt-aks-hackfest/labs/day1-labs/09-update-application.md

 ## Browse to your newly deployed web application

-Browse to the web application and validate that the change you made to the 'Footer.vue' file is reflecting in the portal.
+Browse to the web application on the Public IP and validate that the change you made to the 'Footer.vue' file is reflecting in the portal.